Cruises & Ferries

 The main ferry operators are:

-- Tallink Silja operate a fleet of 18 ferries over 7 routes in the Baltic Sea, serving more than 7 million passengers annually;
+- Tallink Silja operate a fleet of 14 ferries on 6 routes In the Baltic Sea, serving more than 9 million passengers annually;

 - Viking Line sail daily between Helsinki, Turku, Stockholm and the Åland Islands;